azhadsyed/housing/README.md

 - [x] Assess results and fix bugs
 - [x] Cache API calls (flask-caching)
 - [x] Implement SHAP and see how it looks (not really more interpretable, but faster)
-- [ ] Setup a CircleCI pipeline and maybe 1 functional test

-Deployment
+- [x] Write a test that asserts that the page loads, and doesn't break when you estimate on a test case

+CI/CD

 - [ ] setup cron job to update CSV and model daily
-- [ ] Containerize the application (?)
+- [ ] Setup a CircleCI pipeline
-- [ ] Deploy using DigitalOcean
+- [ ] Deploy using DigitalOcean and Docker

 Post-Launch Fixes

-- [ ] write performance profiling utility to isolate timesink in ML steps
-- [ ] Refactor using App Factory and some functional tests
 - [ ] change "input area" fonts to Courier (not super important)

 Data Quality